MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 		move_servo(1, 90)  # again, either degrees or radians ... up to you
 ```

-- When you have this working, show your instructor
+- When you have this working, show your instructor you can move a servo
 - Also, identify which frames are different than DH and how you are going to handle that.

 ## [40 pts] Task 2: Forward Kinematics